formancehq/docs/docs/ledger/advanced/accounting/credit-debit-to-src-dest.md

 Assets are also called debit normal accounts.
 They are increased by debits and decreased by credits.

-Therefore, in the source / destination model, when an asset account is increased, the source component is increased, hence the balance is decreased, as per the balance equation: $Balance = Destination - Source$.
+Therefore, in the source/destination model, when an asset account is increased, the source component is increased, hence the balance is decreased, as per the balance equation: $Balance = Destination - Source$.

 ### Liabilities and Equity

 Liabilities and equity are also called credit normal accounts.
 They are increased by credits and decreased by debits.

-Therefore, in the source / destination model, when a liability account is increased, the destination component is increased, hence the balance is increased, as per the balance equation: $Balance = Destination - Source$.
+Therefore, in the source/destination model, when a liability account is increased, the destination component is increased, hence the balance is increased, as per the balance equation: $Balance = Destination - Source$.

-## Convertion example
+## Conversion example

-Now, let's convert common transactions from the credit / debit model to the source / destination model.
+Now, let's convert common transactions from the credit/debit model to the source/destination model.

 ### Topping-up a wallet with a bank transfer

 Let's consider a user topping-up their wallet with a bank transfer.
 To the business, the user wallet is a liability, and the bank account is an asset.

-In the credit / debit model, the transaction would be:
+In the credit/debit model, the transaction would be:

 Account | Debit | Credit
 --- | --- | ---